Tourism, Culture, Industry and Innovation

 The Adjudication Process

-recommendation of an Arts and Letters Committee.
-The Committee brings forward
+recommendation of the Arts and Letters Awards Advisory Committee.
+A new

 - WHO SEES THE ENTRIES: The adjudication of entries takes

-place at arms-length from the Arts and Letters Committee.
-Following drop-off
+place at arms-length from the Arts and Letters Awards Advisory Committee.

 Only after the announcement of the winners are any entries

 presented to the public.
-In the case of visual arts, this consists of a public
+This consists of a public exhibition of winning and

-award-winning entries (or excerpts thereof) in all categories may appear on
+the winners, award-winning entries (or excerpts thereof) in all sections are

 - RESTRICTIONS ON ENTRY: An adjudicator may not submit an